It-chaaan/It-chaaan/README.md

 ## About Me

-I'm a Computer Science student with a strong interest in **software engineering**, **web development**, and **system design**.
+I'm a Computer Science student with a strong interest in **software engineering**, **web development**, **mobile development**, and **system design**.
 I enjoy building applications, learning new technologies, and solving real-world problems through code.

-- Currently learning: **Backend Development, Frontend Web Development, Mobile App Development, and Security**
+* Currently learning: **Backend Development, Frontend Web Development, Mobile App Development, and Security**
-- Interested in: **Web Applications, Mobile Applications, and Software Design**
+* Interested in: **Web Applications, Mobile Applications, and Software Design**
-- Goal: To become a **skilled software engineer** and contribute to meaningful projects.
+* Goal: To become a **skilled software engineer** and contribute to meaningful projects.

 ---